shredthaGNAR/stars/README.md

 * [samfromaway/Gulp-Boilerplate01](https://github.com/samfromaway/Gulp-Boilerplate01): Boilerplate for a Gulp-Workflow for a Youtube video.
 If you are lazy like me and are always on the watch out of how you can optimize your workflow especially in regards to deploying a HTML CSS Javascript website this boilerplate is for you.
 * [jasewarner/gulp-shopify](https://github.com/jasewarner/gulp-shopify): Blank slate Shopify theme for Developers, packaged with Gulp.js for processing SCSS, JavaScript (ES6), images and fonts.
 Made to support Online Store 2.0 features and Shopify CLI.
 * [akkva/gwfox](https://github.com/akkva/gwfox): Bringing a crisp new look to Firefox
-* [akkva/GWfox-T](https://github.com/akkva/GWfox-T): A macOS Tahoe-style Firefox theme
+* [akkva/GWfox-T](https://github.com/akkva/GWfox-T): A macOS 27 Golden Gate style Firefox theme.
 * [glomatico/gytmdl](https://github.com/glomatico/gytmdl): A command-line app for downloading YouTube Music songs with tags from YouTube Music.
 * [Mattlk13/h4cker](https://github.com/Mattlk13/h4cker): This repository is primarily maintained by Omar Santos and includes thousands of resources related to ethical hacking  / penetration testing, digital forensics and incident response (DFIR), vulnerability research, exploit development, reverse engineering, and more.
 * [mofach90/hackathon-24jan26-sponsor-skipper-firefox](https://github.com/mofach90/hackathon-24jan26-sponsor-skipper-firefox): None